-For details about how to design the PCB, see TI application report, PowerPADTM Thermally Enhanced Package (SLMA002), and TI application brief, PowerPADTM Made Easy (SLMA004), available at www.ti.com.
+For details about how to design the PCB, refer to TI application report SLMA002, PowerPADTM Thermally Enhanced Package and TI application brief SLMA004, PowerPADTM Made Easy, available at www.ti.com.

 In general, the more copper area that can be provided, the more power can be dissipated.